Basic Elements of Writing

 The Free Dictionary combines a dictionary, thesaurus, medical dictionary, legal dictionary, financial dictionary, acronyms, idioms, and an encyclopedia into a single online reference.

 Check out the hangman's game and spelling bee on their home page.
 Highly recommended.

 Writinghouse is a fully automatic bibliography and citation maker.
 It will automatically create a cited page in the MLA, APA, Chicago, or Harvard referencing styles, whichever the requirement, so students can focus on the content of their paper.

 The Merriam-Webster dictionary was originally compiled by Noah Webster and has been a student standard for many decades.
 It is another example of the many dictionaries and thesauruses available online.

-The Visual Thesaurus shows ho a graphical interface can change the way we find words.
+The Visual Thesaurus shows how a graphical interface can change the way we find words.
 The site creates word maps that blossom with meanings and branch to related words.
-Click on related words to expand your search or click on a definition node to find words related to that concept.
+Click on a displayed word to expand your search or click on a definition node to find words related to that concept.

 Visual Thesaurus is a subscription site, but can be previewed for free.
 Worth checking out to see what the future holds.

 Roget's Thesaurus has been re-imagined into this graphically rich site.
 Enter a word and search thru related words using tabs, sliders and word links.